Search for a target by name (Search everywhere)

 Search for actions

-WebStorm lets you you search for actions and run some of them straight from the search window.
-For those that control WebStorm settings, the corresponding page in the Settings / Preferences Dialog opens.
+WebStorm lets you search for actions and run some of them straight from the search window.

-From the list, select the required action and press Enter.
+Press Ctrl+Shift+A to open the Actions tab.
+Start typing the name of the action to find, then select the required action and press Enter.
 WebStorm either runs the selected action or opens the page with the corresponding settings.

 Search for abbreviations

 With WebStorm, you can assign an alias to an action and then use this alias to find and quickly access the action.
-The example below shows how you can find and invoke the Close Active Editor action by a previously assigned abbreviation.
+The example below shows how you can find and invoke the Close Active Editor action with a custom abbreviation.

-In the Settings/Preferences dialog (Ctrl+Alt+S) , go to .
+In the Settings dialog (Ctrl+Alt+S) , go to .
 In the right-hand pane, select , and then select Add abbreviation from the context menu.
 In the dialog that opens, specify the abbreviation you are going to use, for example,

 Press Shift twice to open the search window, select the All scope, and type

 caein the search field.
-WebStorm shows the Close Active Editor item to which you've assigned this abbreviation.
-Press Enter to close the current editor tab.
+WebStorm shows the Close Active Editor action to which you've assigned this abbreviation.
+Press Enter to invoke the action and close the current editor tab.